TenzinJam/TenzinJamyangSubmission/submissions/readme.md

           a) visualizationQueries.py(file): list of READ queries to create the plots out of
           b) visualizationScript.py(file): running this script with run the queries in "visualizationQueries.py" and use matplotlib methods to plot visuals for respective data from the queries.
+                                           Please, uncomment the method invocation at the end to run the plotting.
           c) visualization_plots.pdf(file): collection of 4 plots created using python's matplotlib module:
                     - Bar chart of "Artists Ranked by Their Music's Energy Feature"
                     - Scatter Plot showing the "Correlation Between Artists' Valence Feature and Their Popularity"